AEO for Real Estate: Property Schema and Location Authority

 Property Entity Architecture

-Every property listing should be declared as a RealEstateListing entity with nested Residence, Offer, and Place schema that transforms a database row into a richly described entity AI models can evaluate against buyer criteria.
+Real Estate Schema Markup starts with declaring every property listing as a RealEstateListing entity with nested Residence, Offer, and Place schema that transforms a database row into a richly described entity AI models can evaluate against buyer criteria.
 The RealEstateListing type supports properties including numberOfRooms, numberOfBedrooms, numberOfBathrooms, floorSize, and yearBuilt — each a discrete queryable property that AI models use to filter candidates when answering specific buyer requests.
 A listing declared with these properties appears in responses to "3-bedroom homes built after 2015 with at least 2,000 square feet."
 A listing without them, no matter how beautiful its photography or compelling its description, is excluded from the candidate set.

-The amenityFeature property deserves particular attention because amenity queries represent the highest-intent segment of property search.
+Property Search Optimization hinges on the amenityFeature property, which deserves particular attention because amenity queries represent the highest-intent segment of property search.
 When a buyer asks "homes with a pool and home office in Scottsdale" the AI model needs machine-readable amenity declarations — not prose paragraphs mentioning a "sparkling pool" somewhere in the listing description.
 Declare each amenity as a structured LocationFeatureSpecification entity with a name and value property.
 Pool, garage, home office, smart home system, solar panels, EV charging — each becomes a discrete, filterable signal that positions your listings in amenity-specific AI recommendations.

 Residence and RealEstateListing Schema